sdelquin/sendhereplz/README.md

 - Click on **Load unpacked**. (_"Cargar descomprimida"_ in spanish)
 - Select the folder from the location where the extension was saved.

-#### Feedback

-If you want to give us any feedback you are very welcome [to add a new issue](https://github.com/sdelquin/sendhereplz/issues).

 ## Usage

 You can check the behaviour of the extension with this video: